thuml/SimMTM/README.md

 ## Contact

-If you have any questions or want to use the code, please contact [djx20@mails.tsinghua.edu.cn](mailto:djx20@mails.tsinghua.edu.cn).
+If you have any questions, please contact [djx20@mails.tsinghua.edu.cn](mailto:djx20@mails.tsinghua.edu.cn).

 ## Acknowledgement